DWI HIT PARADE: Maryland State Police Leonardtown Barracks reports DUI arrests for Nov. 4, 2019

 • Jason Patrick Leymeister, 24, (DOB 03/07/1995) of 13321 Hill Road, Newburg, Md., was arrested by Tfc B. DiToto on Nov.
 2, 2019, for DWI as he operated a 1999 Ford on Md.
 Rt.
 234 at Md.
 Rt.
 236. Leymeister has a court date on Jan.
 8, 2020.

 • Chanel Marie Adams, 37, of 45029 Blake Creek Road, Leonardtown, Md., was arrested by Tfc Allison Oyler on Nov.
 4, 2019, for DWI and charged with four counts of possession of drugs (not marijuana) and paraphernalia.
 Adams was operating a 1996 Honda on Rt.
 246 at Pleasant Mill Drive when stopped at 5:15 am.
-Trial on these drug charges has been set for Jan.
+A trial on these drug charges has been set for Jan.
 30, 2020.

 According to St. Mary’s Sheriff Tim Cameron, on October 18, 2018, Cpl.
 James Stone made contact with a witness who was conducting roadside work in the 17000 block of Piney Point Road in Piney Point, Md.
 The witness stated a vehicle came through operated by Chanel Marie Adams, and she proceeded to run over several orange cones on the shoulder of the roadway and nearly struck another worker in the area.
 That worker had to move out of the way to avoid being struck by Adams.
 While on the scene, the vehicle again returned to the area and Cpl.
 Stone stopped the vehicle and made contact with the operator, Chanel Marie Adams, 36, of Leonardtown.
 Cpl.
 Stone recognized the odor of marijuana, and a search conducted yielded a small rock of suspected cocaine where Adams had been sitting.
 Adams was arrested and charged with various traffic offenses and CDS Possession-Not Marijuana.